Acceptance and Evaluation of Undergraduate Transfer Credits

 Transferring Minnesota Transfer Curriculum (MnTC) Credits

-Minnesota State Colleges and University policy (3.21, part 7 http://www.minnstate.edu/board/policy/321.html) allows for the transfer of MnTC courses, including all courses for which a grade of D- or higher was earned.
+Minnesota State Colleges and Universities, Board Policy 3.21, allows for the transfer of MnTC courses, including all courses for which a grade of D- or higher was earned.

 Minimum Academic Grade Standard for Acceptance of Transfer Credit

-All transfer courses appropriate to baccalaureate education for which a grade of D or higher (grades of D do not transfer with the exception of MnTC courses) was awarded are reviewed for possible credit.
-Some Page 3 of 7 degree programs may require a higher minimum grade to satisfy graduation requirements.
-In accepting transfer work, Minnesota State Mankato uses all transferable grades, D and higher (grades of D- do not transfer, with the exception of MnTC courses), in calculating transfer earned hours and grades A - D (grades of D- and lower do not transfer) in the calculation of transfer GPA.
+All transfer courses for which a grade of D or higher (grades of D- do not transfer with the exception of MnTC courses) was awarded will be evaluated.
+Degree programs may require a higher minimum grade to satisfy major requirements.
+Minnesota State Mankato uses all accepted transfer courses in the calculation of transfer GPA and credit hours.

 Transfer of Occupational/Professional Course Credits

-Minnesota State Mankato will accept in transfer as electives up to 16 semester credits of occupational and/or professional courses (also known as technical college credits) which are not comparable or not equivalent to specific courses taught at the receiving college or university.
+Minnesota State Mankato will accept in transfer as electives a minimum of 16 semester credits of occupational and/or professional courses (also known as technical college credits) which are not comparable or not equivalent to specific courses taught at the receiving college or university.
 Students may petition a department/major for an evaluation of occupational/professional course credits believed applicable to the major.

-Additional credits beyond 16 may be accepted into a major when approved by department/major, or as outlined in an approved articulation agreement for the duration of the agreement.
+Additional credits beyond 16 may be accepted into a major through a course substitution when approved by department/major, or as outlined in an approved articulation agreement for the agreement's duration.

 Credit for Prior Learning

-See Minnesota State Mankato Policy on Credit for Prior Learning for Undergraduate Students encompassing: Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB) credit, Military Course Completion following American Council on Education (ACE) Guidelines, Project Lead the Way (PLW) credit, and Course Specific Examinations as determined by each academic department.
+See Minnesota State Mankato Policy on Credit for Prior Learning for Undergraduate Students including but not limited to: Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB) credit, Military Course Completion following American Council on Education (ACE) Guidelines, Project Lead the Way (PLW) credit, StraighterLine, Sophia Learning, and Course Specific Examinations as determined by each academic department.

 Transfer of Developmental Courses

-Developmental courses shall not be granted college-level credit and they shall not apply to certificate, diploma, Minnesota Transfer Curriculum, general education goal areas or degree program completion requirements.
-However, a developmental course appearing on a student's transcript shall be evaluated to determine the student's readiness for college-level coursework at Minnesota State Mankato.
+Developmental courses will not be granted college-level credit; however, a developmental course appearing on a student's transcript shall be evaluated to determine the student's readiness for college-level coursework at Minnesota State Mankato.

 Credit Limit